git-ai

 git-ai checkpoint

 After the AI has applied its changes, run checkpoint with the name of the agent you’re using.
+This will apply the latest (generated) working copy changes to the agent.

 git-ai checkpoint --author "Claude Code"